Istanbul Electricity, Tram and Tunnel Establishments: Bus

 In 2007, the Metrobus line started service.
 On this line, high capacity, air-conditioned, low floor and accessible buses are used.

 In 2022, the Metrobus carried an average of 800,000 people per day.

 Trolleybus

-Due to the trams that had operated on both sides of Istanbul being unable to keep up with demand, trolleybuses were introduced in the 1960s due to being more economically viable than regular buses.
-The trolleybuses operated between Topkapı and Eminönü on a dual overhead catenary.
-100 Trolleybuses operated on around 45 km of route until July 16, 1986 where all of the trolleybuses were sold off to ESHOT to be used in İzmir, with the justification that frequent power outages caused the buses to cause traffic jams on the roads.
+Due to the trams that had operated on both sides of Istanbul being unable to keep up with demand, the tram system was replaced on the European side by a trolleybus system in the early 1960s, with trolleybuses chosen over conventional buses for their being more economically viable.
+Trolleybuses served almost 20 routes, with 100 vehicles operating on around 45 km of route until 1984, when 75 of the 101 trolleybuses were sold to ESHOT to be used on the İzmir trolleybus system and the Istanbul system was closed, with the justification that frequent power outages caused the buses to cause traffic jams on the roads.